Smart-Loesoe/smart-loesoe-info/README.md

 © 2025 Richard van Olst – All rights reserved.

 ---

-## 📬 Contact
+## 📬 Contact (English)

 Got questions or interest in Smart Loesoe?

-📧 richardvanolst@gmail.com
+📧 212790340+Smart-Loesoe@users.noreply.github.com
 🔗 [LinkedIn profile](https://www.linkedin.com/in/richard-van-olst-558188367/)
 📍 Netherlands

 _(Note: The codebase is private.
-Only the project vision is publicly shared.)_
+Only the project vision is publicly shar

 ---

-# Smart Loesoe – 🇬🇧 English / 🇳🇱 Nederlands
+🇬🇧 English / 🇳🇱 Nederlands

 ---